- May 03 2018

 - Develop computer and internet skills

 There are five levels to this program.
 We'll place you in a level based on Canadian Language Benchmarks and in-class assessments.
-When you finish the highest level of the program, you can move into an English for Academic Purposes program or a career program.
+The highest level of this program is a transition course into the English for Academic Purposes program.

 For detailed information about the application process, see ELL Applying.